kbhedi715881/notes/README.md

 1. Prioritize tasks: When you're working on a project, it'ss important to know which tasks are most critical to complete first.
 By prioritizing your tasks based on their importance and urgency, you can ensure that you make progress on the right things.
 2. Plan your timewisely: Use planning tools like calendars, task lists, or project management software to schedule yourtime.This willhelp you stay focused and avoid getting sidetracked by less important tasks.
 3. Stay organized: Keeping your workspace and code clean and organized can save you time and headaches down the road.
 Use version control, organized folders, comment your code,and follow coding conventions to make your life easier.

+# 2024-03-08
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Therefore, focus on making your code clean, readable, and maintainable.
+Use descriptive variable names, write clear comments, structure your logic well, and favor simplicity over complexity whenever possible.
+Always consider the next developer who will interact with your code – they might be you, six months from now."